openshift/openshift-origin-design/web-console/Storage/OCS/OCS _Installation_Workflow.md

 ![use existing](img/Create_new_OCS_01.png)

-In case the user selects a lower number than 1 GiB an error message should appear
+In case the user selects a lower number than 1 TiB an error message should appear
 ![use existing](img/Create_new_OCS_01_error.png)